absirgue/final_year_individual_project/readme.md

 - INDUSTRY SPECIFIC CREDIT HEALTH AND CREDIT MODEL: several configurations are then used presenting a combination of raw financial data and ratios used by S\&P to assess Credit Health and run their Credit Model.
 Only the data sets created are specific to a single industry
 - ALL: the combination of the two sets mentioned above.
 - CREDIT HEALTH AND CREDIT MODEL - COMPLEX: the combination of the ``CREDIT HEALTH AND CREDIT MODEL" set of configurations and of configurations presenting raw financial data and ratios used by S\&P to assess Credit Health and run their Credit Model then aggregated by key pillars of credit rating (see technique in 6.1.1).
-- INDUSTRY SPECIFIC CREDIT HEALTH AND CREDIT MODEL - COMPLEX: the combination of the ``INDUSTRY SPECIFIC CREDIT HEALTH AND CREDIT MODEL" set of configurations and of configurations applied on the same industry-specific data sets but aggregating features by key pillars of credit ratings.
+- INDUSTRY SPECIFIC CREDIT HEALTH AND CREDIT MODEL - COMPLEX: the combination of the ``INDUSTRY SPECIFIC CREDIT HEALTH AND CREDIT MODEL" set of configurations and configurations applied on the same industry-specific data sets but aggregating features by key pillars of credit ratings.
 - INDUSTRY SPECIFIC \& CREDIT HEALTH AND CREDIT MODEL: a combination of the `INDUSTRY SPECIFIC CREDIT HEALTH AND CREDIT MODEL" and `CREDIT HEALTH AND CREDIT MODEL" sets of configurations.
 - INDUSTRY SPECIFIC \& CREDIT HEALTH AND CREDIT MODEL - COMPLEX: a combination of the `INDUSTRY SPECIFIC CREDIT HEALTH AND CREDIT MODEL - COMPLEX" and `CREDIT HEALTH AND CREDIT MODEL" sets of configurations.
 - ALL - COMPLEX: the combination of `CREDIT HEALTH AND CREDIT MODEL - COMPLEX", `INDUSTRY SPECIFIC CREDIT HEALTH AND CREDIT MODEL - COMPLEX" and ``RAW NUMBERS AND RATIOS"

 By default, analysis is conducted both on the `INDUSTRY SPECIFIC \& CREDIT HEALTH AND CREDIT MODEL" configurations after the application of PCA, and on the `INDUSTRY SPECIFIC \& CREDIT HEALTH AND CREDIT MODEL - COMPLEX" without application of PCA.
-This will lead to the hyperparameter optimisation and cluster analysis for 1184 different combinations of algorithms, data configurations, and optimisation condition (optimal objective function, constrained to number cluster equal to the number of credit ratings, or constrained to number cluster greater than the number of credit ratings)
+This will lead to the hyperparameter optimisation and cluster analysis for 1184 different combinations of algorithms, data configurations, and optimisation conditions (optimal objective function, constrained to number cluster equal to the number of credit ratings, or constrained to number cluster greater than the number of credit ratings)

-> **_NOTE:_** Do not pay attention to the "Mean of empty slice" runtime warnings, they are the consequence of having too many undefiend values in a row but the issue is automaitcally erased by our mechanism for removing undefined values.
+> **_NOTE:_** Do not pay attention to the "Mean of empty slice" runtime warnings, they are the consequence of having too many undefined values in a row but our mechanism for removing undefined values automatically erases the issue.

 ## Testing the system